ngpal/mangolang/docs/devjournal.md

   - [x] warnings in the VM for depricated instructions
   - [x] convenience instructions (or macros/subroutines) are expanded out in the assembler
   - [x] remove depricated instructions from the compiler
-  - [ ] implement mul, div and mod subroutines
+  - [x] implement mul, div and mod subroutines
-    - [ ] expand to 8 GPRs, just makes life easier writing subroutines
+    - [x] expand to 8 GPRs, just makes life easier writing subroutines
       - r0-r5 caller-saved (volatile)
       - r6-r7 callee-saved (preserved)
       - r8 sp
       - r9 fp

+### Sidequest ALERT

+- [ ] Interrupt/like command to put a character on the screen
+  - This is relevant because it DRASTICALLY reduces the code size for debugging purposes

 - [ ] I/O via interrupts and not memory mapping
   - [ ] register for interrupt arguments